COVID-19 entry restrictions for Austria

-Immigration controls are temporarily in operation at some road and rail border crossing points with Germany, Hungary, Italy and Slovenia.
+Immigration controls may temporarily be in place at some road and rail border crossing points with Germany, Hungary, and Slovenia.
 You should carry your passport with you when crossing the border into, or from Austria, monitor local media and check with your transport provider or the Austrian Railways (OBB) website for updates.

 There are complex driving laws in Austria, especially for caravan and motor-home owners.
 See Road travel

 There’s a danger of avalanches in some areas, particularly in periods of heavy snowfall.
 Even during summertime this danger still exists for snow covered areas.
 See Skiing

 You are advised not to carry your passport around with you.
 Leave it in your hotel safe and carry a photocopy of your passport instead.
 See Local laws and customs

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.